acarr/meenta-public/_faqs/drafts/can_i_cancel.markdown

 __For a User Purchasing:__

 Yes.
-If you order a sample you can cancel it without any cost within 24 hours of the order, unless the lane or instrument is marked as 'non-cancellable' at the time of checkout.
+You can cancel it without any cost within 24 hours of the order, unless the lane or instrument is marked as 'non-cancellable' at the time of checkout.

-__For a Host:__

-Yes, you can cancel a sample within 24 hours as well from the time of the users purchase.
+Keep in mind the host can also cancel your booking within the same 24 hours.